DIRECT LIQUID COOLING

 2CRSi believes since day one in liquid cooling solution to cool its servers.
 The OCtoPus is a range of servers based on OCP principles, containing servers in the 3 mains type of cooling systems, direct liquid cooling being one of them.

-The OCtoPus 2EE in 1OU 21" is composed of two blade nodes, two sockets for 7002 or 7003 series AMD EPYC™ processors and 8 DIMMs slots per CPU.
-Oour DLC servers are equipped with leak-proof blind mate connectors that need to be attach to the manifolds.
+The OCtoPus 2GG in 1OU 21" is composed of two blade nodes, two sockets for AMD EPYC™ 9004 processors.
+Our DLC servers are equipped with leak-proof blind mate connectors that need to be attached to the manifolds.
 This design was thought to make technicians work simpler during maintenance: no more pipes to disconnect, only pull the server back to remove it from the rack!

 OctoRack